adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 What this means is that no independent security audits can be performed and published on Windows OS.
 There is no way for the public to know if there are any major security holes in the OS.
-We just have to take Microsoft at it word that there are no backdoors(insert laughter) or security vulnerabilities (laughing harder).
+We just have to take Microsoft at it word that there are no back doors (insert laughter) or security vulnerabilities (laughing even harder).

 **Open-source operating** systems like Linux do not have nearly as many user as Window but they are much more secure.
 The source code is freely